pgailinas/dip-ai-image-detection/docs/10_Basic_Testing.md

 ## Outputs

-All evaluation results are generated within the notebook and may optionally be saved:
+All evaluation results are generated within the notebook and saved using **config-controlled paths**:

 * Classification metrics: